The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The trips on the trains on this route from Milan to Messina highlight a very simple fact about trying to save money on train fares.
 The longer it takes to make the trip from one city to another, the more you're going to save on your train fare.
 Another great way to save some money on your train ticket is to book as far in advance as you can.
 Sometimes discounts and specials are offered and these are much easier to find when you are booking far in advance of your travel day.
 One other great way to save money is to be flexible as to when you travel.
 Some days and times are in more demand than others and if you avoid these times, you can save some money.

-Some of the Milan train stations to Messina you can start your journey from include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-Similarly, some of the arrival train stations in Messina include Messina Centrale, Messina Marittima and Messina, Fiumara Gazzi.
+When taking the train to Messina from Milan, you can choose to depart from train stations like Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+Your journey can end in train stations such as Messina Centrale, Messina Marittima and Messina, Fiumara Gazzi.

-When traveling this route, Omio customers are departing most frequently from Milano Centrale and arriving in Messina Centrale.
+Omio customers who travel this route most frequently depart from Milano Centrale and arrive in Messina Centrale.